CDRT/docs/bios/settings/thinkstation/security.md

 <details><summary>Electronic Lock</summary>

+Whether to lock the chassis to prevent unauthorized physical access to the system components.

 One of 2 states:

-1. Lock – lock the chassis to prevent unauthorized physical access to the system components.
+1. Lock.
-2. **Unlock** – the chassis is unlocked.
-Default.
+2. **Unlock** – Default.

-**Note**.
-The setting is effective on the next startup after BIOS setting is saved.
-For more information, please refer to [user manual](https://thinkstation-specs.com/thinkstation/p350-tower/).
+?> The setting is effective on the next startup after BIOS setting is saved. <br /> For more information, please refer to [user manual](https://thinkstation-specs.com/thinkstation/p350-tower/).

 | WMI Setting name | Values | SVP Req'd | AMD/Intel |
 |:---|:---|:---|:---|
 |  |  |  | Both |
 </details>

 <details><summary>Cover Tamper Detected</summary>

-Chassis Intrusion Detection is a utility that can tell whether someone has opened the case (intruded into the chassis).<br>
+Chassis Intrusion Detection is a utility that can tell whether someone has opened the case (intruded into the chassis).

 One of 2 states:

-1. **Disabled** – detection is disabled.
-Default.
+1. **Disabled** – Default.
-2. Enabled – detection is enabled.
+2. Enabled.

-**Note**.
-If chassis tamper occurs, you can only enter setup to clear this error.
+!> If chassis tamper occurs, you must enter setup to clear this error.

 | WMI Setting name | Values | SVP Req'd | AMD/Intel |
 |:---|:---|:---|:---|